jarodpeachey/netlify-comments/README.md

 	]
 }
 ```
-After updating your `gatsby-config.js` file, you need to add a few options to the configuration in order for Triangle to work.
+After updating your `gatsby-config.js` file, you need to add a few options to the configuration in order for netlify to work.

 First, you need a Netlify site ID.
 This can be found from your Netlify site dashboard by visiting **Settings > General > Site details > Site information**.
 Copy the value for **API ID** and store it in your environment variables as NETLIFY_SITE_ID.
 Then, use the environment variable as the value for the `siteID` options in `gatsby-config.js`
 ```